 Harry wholeheartedly hoped that Hermione’s words will turn out to be true.

 “By the way, we can look what Arithmancy says about it.
 How did I not think of it before?”
 Hermione said as she went to the desk and from the pile of books pulled out the copy of the New Theory of Numerology.
-When she was sitting down on a chair she took a sheet of parchment and a bottle of ink and opened the book.
+When she had sat down on a chair, she took a sheet of parchment and a bottle of ink and opened the book.

 Harry and Ron went over to her and stood behind her back as Hermione wrote on the page the words ‘TOM MARVOLO RIDDLE’ and ‘LORD VOLDEMORT’ and using some kind of chart she assigned a number to each letter.
 Calculating numbers for a moment, she wrote a number 7 behind the first group of words, and a number 2 after the second group.

 “I would say that there is no wonder about this seven,” she said, putting the tip of the quill to number seven she just had drawn.
 They were well aware that Tom Marvolo Riddle had thought of a number seven as a sacred number.
 “Although I am not so sure about this number two.
 I don’t know what exactly it means.
 I could tell this more precisely if I could know his date of birth.”